-(ii) A candidate who is enrolled in a program registered pursuant to section 52.21 of this Title in the spring of 2020, and whose student teaching or other clinical experience was impacted by the State of emergency declared by the Governor pursuant to an Executive Order for the COVID-19 crisis, as determined by the dean or his/her designee overseeing the candidate's program may either:
+(ii) A candidate who is enrolled in a program registered pursuant to section 52.21 of this Title in the Spring 2020 or Summer 2020 terms, completed a student teaching or similar clinical experience during the Spring 2020 or Summer 2020 terms, and could not complete their teacher performance assessment as a result of the State of emergency declared by the Governor pursuant to an Executive Order for the COVID-19 crisis, as determined by the dean or his/her designee overseeing the candidate's program may either:

 - (a) take and receive a satisfactory level of performance on the teacher performance assessment; - (b) take the written assessment of teaching skills by September 1, 2023 and receive a satisfactory score on such assessment; or - (c) for a candidate who takes and fails to achieve a satisfactory level of performance on the teacher performance assessment, may, in lieu of retaking such assessment: - (1) take the written assessment of teaching skills by September 1, 2023 and receive a satisfactory score on the written assessment of teaching skills after receipt of his/her score on the teacher performance assessment; or - (2) apply for a waiver of the edTPA requirement through the multiple-measures review process pursuant to subdivision (d) of this section, if he/she meets the eligibility requirements. - 53.
-Subdivision (d) and subparagraph (1) of section 80-3.15 of the Regulations of the Commissioner of Education shall be amended to read as follows: - (d) Applications for the statement of continued eligibility shall be submitted to the department, on a form prescribed by the commissioner, on or before June 30, [2020]2021 and candidates must meet the requirements in the following paragraph to be issued a statement of continued eligibility for each subject area in which the statement of continued eligibility is sought prior to June 30, [2020]2021: - (1) As part of the application, the candidate shall submit satisfactory evidence of at least three years of satisfactory full-time teaching experience prior to June 30, [2020]2021, during which time the candidate met the qualifications to be considered highly qualified for a core academic subject for purposes of the No Child Left Behind Act
+Subdivision (d) and subparagraph (1) of section 80-3.15 of the Regulations of the Commissioner of Education shall be amended to read as follows: - (d) Applications for the statement of continued eligibility shall be submitted to the department, on a form prescribed by the commissioner, on or before June 30, [2020]2021 and candidates must meet the requirements in the following paragraph to be issued a statement of continued eligibility for each subject area in which the statement of continued eligibility is sought prior to June 30, [2020]2021: - (1) As part of the application, the candidate shall submit satisfactory evidence of at least three years of satisfactory full-time teaching experience prior to June 30,

-(NCLB) under the former 34 C.F.R.
+[2020]2021, during which time the candidate met the qualifications to be considered highly qualified for a core academic subject for purposes of the No Child Left Behind Act (NCLB) under the former 34 C.F.R.
 200.56 through passing the high objective uniform State standard of evaluation rubric (HOUSSE) to demonstrate subject matter competency in grades 7- 12 in the subject area in which the statement of continued eligibility sought.
 The candidate shall submit, as part of the application, the completed HOUSSE rubric from the district(s) for each year of experience for each subject area that the candidate seeks a statement of continued eligibility.